tinyplex/tinybase/site/guides/05_synchronization/2_using_a_synchronizer.md

 for numerous interesting and powerful app architectures - and they are not sufficient, consider exploring the createCustomSynchronizer function to develop your own!

-We now move on to ways in which TinyBase can be used like a database, starting with the Using Metrics guide.